- How many months are 32 weeks in pregnancy?

 [ Read: 33rd Week Pregnancy ]

-- Preeclampsia (high blood pressure) can develop at this stage, with signs such as headache, swelling on the face and in hands, and change in vision (8), develop, then it is called preeclampsia.
+- Gestational hypertension happens when the blood pressure increases after week 20.
+And if its symptoms such as headache, swelling on the face and in hands, and change in vision (8), develop, then it is called preeclampsia.

 - Insomnia due to the large belly, anxiety, and frequent urination.

 - Fatigue and heartburn as the growing uterus pushes the stomach upward, causing the gastric acids to move into the esophagus and result in heartburn.

 - Acne or skin pigmentations around the face or breasts due to hormonal changes or dermatoses.
 The dermatoses will wane away during the postpartum period (9).

 - Constipation due to an alteration in the bowel movements.
 The growing uterus pushes up your stomach, making bowel movements difficult.